ashhhlynn/boxd/README.md

 <table>
   <tr>
     <td>
-A Letterboxd inspired social network for film built with a Ruby on Rails and PostgreSQL back end and a JavaScript and React front end.
-Search OMDb database for films to rate or add to a watchlist and view activity by followed users.
+A Letterboxd inspired social network for film built with a Ruby on Rails and PostgreSQL back end and a React.js front end.
+Search the OMDb database for films to rate or add to a watchlist and follow users to view their film activity.
     </td>
   </tr>
 </table>